fiumad/Low-Pass-FIR-Filter/README.md

 As seen in the image above, the filter's transistion region is between .2 pi and .23 pi, and the stop band attenuation is greater than 80 dB.

+The filter coefficients were quantized to 32 bit signed integers and scaled to ensure that the span of coefficients occupied the entire range representable by 32 bits.
+This quantization approach led to little to no degradation in the response of the filter.
+(No plot shown since the difference was so minor).
+To account for the scaling that was done to minimize the quantization effect in the coefficients, the final outputs in every filter design shown below are right-shifted by 31 bits to return the final answer to the original range.

 2. Next, a python script (`./Python/coef-h-to-signed-int.py`) was used to save these coefficients as 32 bit binary signed integers for use in verilog.
 The script also added assignment statements for ease of use in hdl files.
 These 32 bit binary signed integer coefficients can be found in (`./Python/coefficients.txt`).
 The base 10 version of these coefficients are hard coded into the python conversion script.

 ```python